chryzsh/DarthSidious/responder/relay.md

 Responder -I eth0 -wrf
 ```

-where eth0 is your interface.
-The -wrf is optional.

 #### Empire

-Now getting into Empire should take an hour or so to have it all memorized.
-A short guide can be found [here](https://www.sw1tch.net/2015/08/11/powershellempire-5-minute-quick-start-guide-featuring-kali-linux-andor-debian-8-0/), but a few commands are listed below:
+Now getting into Empire shouldn't be too hard if you are familiar with tools such as Metasploit.
+A short guide can be found [here](https://www.sw1tch.net/2015/08/11/powershellempire-5-minute-quick-start-guide-featuring-kali-linux-andor-debian-8-0/).

+Start up Empire, open a listener and create a so called stager, point it to your listener.
+The generated output is your payload.
+Note that this kind of output is normally picked up by antivirus in real environment.

 ```
+./empire
 uselistener http
 set Port 81
 execute